 A homework reminder app is a task management tool specifically designed to track school assignments, exam dates, and study schedules.
 Unlike standard to-do lists, these apps often integrate with class syllabi or use AI to break down complex projects into smaller, manageable deadlines.
+I have tried practically every approach over the years — paper planners, Google Calendar, generic to-do apps, dedicated student tools — and the differences in practice are significant.

 Do I really need a dedicated homework reminder app or is a calendar enough?